Tausif06/Tausif06/README.md

 - 👋 Hi, I’m @Tausif06
-- 👀 I’m interested in ...cybersecurity
+- 👀 I’m interested in web development.
 - 🌱 I’m currently doing under graduation in computer science
 - 💞️ I’m looking to learn about anything informative
 - 📫 How to reach me ...